 The OMA Center for Mind, Body, Spirit is committed to providing accessible, comprehensive health and wellness resources from a holistic standpoint, to those who are seeking alternatives to conventional medical and therapeutic treatments.

 Surviving to Thriving is our vision is for Pittsburgh to become one of many models for best practices in social and emotional learning and in trauma-informed care and resilience.
-In order to support this vision, we will be holding “Surviving to Thriving” teacher training and holistic healing seminars for Art in the Garden educators, community partners, staff, parents and others working with youth.
-The two events for the summer of 2019, held on Saturday, June 15th and Saturday, August 10th, will support adults in developing mindfulness practices, strengthening conflict transformation skills, developing awareness of the effects of implicit bias, building skills that foster supportive relationships with youth, and supporting youth in developing resilience and social and emotional intelligence.
-Our primary goal for Surviving to Thriving is to create collaborative conversations regarding the impact of trauma on one’s cognitive, emotional, and physical development as well as their interpersonal relationships and life choices.
-Through the use of community collaborative learning sessions, we can develop greater awareness about the needs that exist for healthy youth development.
-In addition, we teach holistic and accessible skills that can support the healthy development of mind, body, and spirit beyond our program.
-Through our collaborative work, we strive to identify needs and plan for systemic change in youth development and education programs in the Pittsburgh area.
+In order to support this vision, “Surviving to Thriving” teacher training for Art in the Garden educators, community partners, staff, parents and others working with youth were held prior to camp.
+This program supports adults in developing mindfulness practices, strengthening conflict transformation skills, developing awareness of the effects of implicit bias, building skills that foster supportive relationships with youth, and supporting youth in developing resilience and social and emotional intelligence.
+OMA’s goal is to expand Surviving to Thriving throughout Pittsburgh neighborhoods and create collaborative conversations regarding the impact of early childhood adversity and trauma on one’s cognitive, emotional and physical development as well as on interpersonal relationships and life choices throughout one’s life span.
+Through community collaborative learning sessions, we can develop greater awareness of needs that exist for healthy youth, adult, family and community development where all can thrive.
+Surviving to Thriving is a bridge designed to connect educators, community organizations, families and professionals across generations and the healthcare spectrum.

 Please consider a donation to OMA.